ucsd-ml-arts/generative-text-jakejbauer/README.md

 ## Stylized Results
-Here are some of my renditions of the plants--two generated descriptions, and one actual plant from the corpus.
+Here are some of my renditions of the plants--two imagined from generated descriptions, and one based on an actual plant description from the corpus.

 !['Fuzzly'](Fuzzly.jpeg)